Frequently Asked Questions

-We are happy to grant you credentials to the APIs.
-However, they are not very useful unless you have a CA customer grant you access to their account.
+We are happy to grant credentials to the APIs.
+However, they are not very useful unless a CA customer grants access to their account.
 See the Understanding Security page for instructions.

 I am an Independent Software Vendor (ISV) who wishes to provide an integrated solution to ChannelAdvisor customers.
 What do I need to do?

 Can I get access to a test account?

-- If you are a Developer of a ChannelAdvisor client and working on an API integration for that client, please have the client submit this request on your behalf.
-This will ensure the account is created with the proper information for you to work on the client's behalf.
+- Developers working for a ChannelAdvisor client working on an API integration for that client, please have the client submit this request on behalf of the developer.
+This will ensure the account is created with the proper information to work on the client's behalf.

-Once the account has been created, you or the client you are working with will be notified.
-At that time you can follow the instructions on the Understanding Security page to gain access to the new account using the API.
+Once the account has been created, the developer or the client the developer is working with will be notified.
+At that time, follow the instructions on the Understanding Security page to gain access to the new account using the API.

 REST API Frequently Asked Questions

-Why should I choose REST API over your SOAP API?
+Why should I choose REST API over SOAP API?

-See a simple comparison table here - the final decision should be made based on your integration needs and ability to integrate with either API (or both).
+See a simple comparison table here - the final decision should be made based on integration needs and ability to integrate with either API (or both).

 What are the REST API call limits?

-You can find them on this site here: REST API Request Limits
+Find them on this page: REST API Request Limits

 Can we delete SKUs via REST?

 Yes.
-This can be accomplished with DELETE Products call - see example here.
+This can be accomplished with DELETE Products request - see example here.